jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 - The HTML for the legend container `<div class="LegendContainer">... </div>`  You don't have to add a description panel container, but you can if you want it, too.
 - The CSS for styling the chunks
 - Add the JS for the description panel interaction, if you added it.
-- If you add the description panel and want interaction, also add the link to the Bootstrap library in the HEAD (See the NOTE in I. Setting up your HTML page)
+- If you add the description panel and want interaction, also add the link to the Bootstrap library in the `head` (See the NOTE in I. Setting up your HTML page)